h3ravel/website/musket/commands.md

 ## Command Structure

-After generating your command, define the `signature` and `description` properties.
-These are displayed when listing available commands.
+Each musket command must define the `signature` and `description` properties, these are displayed when listing available commands.

 The `signature` property also specifies the [expected input](#command-signature) for the command.

 The `handle()` method contains the logic that runs when your command is executed.